-If you’re visiting Santorini for the first time, allow yourself at least 3-4 days to be able to properly explore the island.
-Oia is one of the most popular places to stay in Santorini and if you’re looking for that postcard perfect view with the blue domes, you definitely need to put it on your Santorini itinerary.
+If you’re visiting Santorini for the first time, try to spend at least 3 days in Santorini to be able to properly explore the island.
+Oia is one of the most popular places to stay in Santorini and if you’re looking for that postcard-perfect view with the blue domes, you definitely need to put it on your Santorini itinerary.
 You will find the best sunset spots in Santorini in Oia along with some of the most instagrammable places in Santorini, so it’s certainly worth staying there at least one night.

 8. Angkor Wat, Cambodia

-The ancient city of Angkor Wat is considered as the largest religious monument in the world and it has been also declared as an UNESCO World Heritage site in 1992.
-The name Angkor Wat translates to Temple City and it feels quite fitting as the 400 square km area is comprised of more than 1000 temples.
+The ancient city of Angkor Wat is considered the largest religious monument in the world and it has been declared as a UNESCO World Heritage site in 1992.
+The name Angkor Wat translates to Temple City and it feels quite fitting as the 400 square km area comprises more than 1000 temples.

 9. Venice, Italy

 Known for its hundreds of canals, gondolas, and footbridges, it’s no question that Venice is one of the best dream destinations in the world.
 Plan to spend at least 2 days in Venice if you want to visit the best spots and enjoy the delicious food and the super romantic vibe of the city.